Purpose

 Add and drop columns

-Create a table named tbl1 and execute the DESCRIBE statement to view the table information.
+Create the sample table tbl1 and execute the DESCRIBE command to view the table information.

 obclient> CREATE TABLE tbl1 (c1 INT(11) PRIMARY KEY,c2 VARCHAR(50));